bottlewook/bottlewook/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning nest.js and express
+- 🌱 I’m currently learning nest.js and react-native

 - 💬 Ask me about **Software Engineering**